mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/timebasecursor.md

 ## Timebase and Cursor timestamps

-To access the primary session timebase range and/or cursor:
+To access the primary session timebase range and/or cursor

 - Get the F1 timeline extent for the primary session from `ActiveCompositeSessionContainer.CompositeSessions.First(cs => cs.IsPrimary).TimebaseRange`
 - Get the cursor timestamp for the primary session from `ActiveCompositeSessionContainer.First(cs => cs.IsPrimary).CursorPoint`